 Friends of Barnard Station is excited to begin the journey of creating a new Heritage Center at the Barnard House.
 This Heritage Center will focus on the abolitionist movement and local area history preserving the integrity of the house and fostering greater appreciation of the role Pocopson Township played in American History.
 It is a story of heroism in a time of national strife.

-2025 Open House Schedule to be posted in the Spring
+UPDATE - 2025 Open House Schedule

-UPDATE - 2024 Projects Completed
+UPDATE - 2025 Projects Completed

 UPDATE - Designer Renderings of two of the Circa 1829 Spaces